tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 #### Threat Modeling
 There are five major threat modeling steps:
 1. Defining security requirements.
 		a.
 For example, “The application shall not allow any customer to access the account information of any other customer"
-2. Creating an application diagram.
-(DFD)
+2. Creating an DFD application diagram.
 3. Identifying threats.
 (STRIDE)
 		○ Spoofing
 		○ Tampering
 		○ Repudiation
 		○ Information Disclosure
 		○ Denial of service
 		○ Elevation of privilege
 4. Mitigating threats.
 5. Validating that threats have been mitigated.